 Given such a narrative, what are we to make of the Christ Church Vestry's controlling notion, and congregant State Senator McCue's statements, regarding Christian duty?
 Situated within the massive resistance agenda, Senator McCue's language of the Charlottesville churches' "god-like" duty seems to be nothing more than mere religious rhetoric used for segregationist political ends, while the Christ Church Vestry's decision to perform what it deemed its Christian duty seems to hold more validity.
-The Vestry resolution grounds its resolve to provide schooling space for the displaced children in three interrelated assertions: the massive resistance laws consequent school closings would most damage the community's children who are the least responsible; the church's best, and perhaps only, way to be a constructive agent in the midst of political battle and fixed state law would be to alleviate the effects on the children; and such
+The Vestry resolution grounds its resolve to provide schooling space for the displaced children in three interrelated assertions: the massive resistance laws consequent school closings would most damage the community's children who are the least responsible; the church's best, and perhaps only, way to be a constructive agent in the midst of political battle and fixed state law would be to alleviate the effects on the children; and such action remains neutral to the existing political and legal issues.
+The question left before us is whether this explanation of Christian duty holds up theologically amidst such circumstances?

 37 "Governor Almond Asks Citizens Not To Yield To Judicial Tyranny."
 Charlottesville-Albemarle Tribune 23 Jan.
-1959.
-1.

-Tribune 23 Jan.
 1959, 1.
 38 "City School Board Says It Will Reopen At 'Early Date.'"
 Charlottesville-Albemarle Tribune 30 Jan.
-1959, 1.